elliotkarikari/MSc-Submission-ABM/README.md

 This project code located in the GIS Workbook folder uses __Agent Based Modelling__ to explore sheep behaviour in an environment.
 The agents are created and given its attributes in the "agentframework.py" file.

 This is done by writing functions classes.
 Class Agents contains various functions def function which gives the created class Agents its attributes.
 The environment created in the "environ.py" file.
 This is a raster file with pixel values.
-The "Model_Based_Agents.py" file allows the agents to be read into the environment.
+The __Model_Based_Agents.py__ file allows the agents to be read into the environment.
 Here we us __Object-Oriented Programming__ which allows multiple instruction to be run simulaneously.

-The model is run through "Model_Based_Agent.py" file.
+The model is run through __Model_Based_Agent.py__ file.

 The project contains runs a number of iterations: 500 Contins 2 major Agents: